mlbarre/portfolio/README.md

 me, myself, and i

 ## tests
-At the time this project was made, there isn't any javascript in this code so no need for jest to test.
+this project doesn't include or need node.js

 ## repo & deployment
 * ( ◑‿◑)ɔ┏🍟--🍔┑٩(^◡^ )